isomerpages/moe-crescentgirlssch/_cca/Uniformed Groups/NCC.md

 A Crescent NCC cadet is always upright, committed, responsible, disciplined, gracious and most importantly, one who genuinely cares for their fellow cadets.
 At the end of one’s NCC journey, their hard work, sweat and tears eventually pay off.
-One can never forget the 4 meaningful years spent with their platoonmates, Juniors and Seniors.
+One can never forget the many meaningful years spent with their platoonmates, Juniors and Seniors.
 No one is ever forgotten in Crescent NCC.</p>
 <h4><strong>EVENT</strong></h4>
 <ul data-tight="true" class="tight">
 <li>